-We are regularly reviewing both on a federal and state level if more financial incentives, rebates and tax credits become available.
-These incentives can be substantial and directly help our clients afford energy efficiency retrofits that solve comfort comforts, save money and provide for better indoor air quality.
+We regularly review both federal and state financial incentives, rebates and tax credits.
+These incentives can be substantial and directly help our clients afford energy efficiency retrofits that solve comfort challenges, save money and provide better indoor air quality.
 If you need help navigating available incentives for energy efficiency upgrades do not hesitate to contact us.

 Cozy Home provides Mass Save services for all Western MA utilities

 We are a Home Performance Contractor (HPC) partner with WMECO, Columbia Gas, and Berkshire Gas and can help secure financial incentives for these customers.
-For National Grid customers we are an Independent Insulation Contractor (IIC) and can be your selected project contractor.
-To begin your home energy retrofit project it begins with scheduling a Home Performance Assessment, followed by report – incentive value – proposal – contract – job completion.
+For National Grid customers we are an Independent Insulation Contractor (IIC) and can be your project contractor.
+To begin your home energy retrofit project it starts with scheduling a Home Performance Assessment.
+This is followed by: reporting – incentive value – proposal – job contract and completion.
 Our specialty is comprehensive energy retrofits and home performance improvements that are designed to significantly improve the quality of living in your home: Health, Comfort and Savings.
 We believe that improved comfort, indoor air quality, and building durability are equally important to long term energy savings.

 Mass Save Energy Efficiency Incentives Include:

 Mass Save is the rate-payer funded utility energy efficiency program.
 It applies to single family up to four unit multi-family dwellings.
-Cozy Home Performance is a participating air sealing and insulation contractor with the Mass Save program.
-We can work with you to get the most value from your Mass Save incentives.
+Cozy Home is a participating partner contractor and we can work with you to get the most value from your eligible Mass Save incentives.

-- Partial incentive towards comprehensive home energy assessment: $125 Columbia Gas, $175 WMECO
+- Incentive towards comprehensive home energy assessment: $125 Columbia Gas, $175 WMECO

 - 0% financing up to $25,000 for qualifying measures.
-Great for heat plant, hot water upgrades, and replacement of single pane windows.
+Great for heat plant and hot water upgrades, and replacement of single pane windows.
 Also, up to $2,000 can be applied towards the removal of knob and tube wiring and asbestos pipe wrap.

 - Free compact florescent light bulbs, programmable thermostats, low flow shower heads, etc.